Headright

-Osage headrights is a specific and distinct topic.
-This article is about the general topic of headrights.

 A headright refers to a legal grant of land given to settlers during the period of European colonization in the Americas.
 A "headright" includes both the grant of land and the owner (the head) that claims the land.
 The person who has a right to the land is the one who paid to transport people to a colony.
 Headrights are most notable for their role in the expansion of the Thirteen Colonies; the Virginia Company gave headrights to settlers, and the Plymouth Company followed suit.
 The headright system was used in several colonies, including Maryland, Georgia, North Carolina and South Carolina.
 Most headrights were for 1 to 1000 acre of land, and were granted to those who were willing to cross the Atlantic and help populate the colonies.
 Headrights were granted to anyone who would pay for the transportation costs of an indentured laborer.
 These land grants consisted of 50 acre for someone newly moving to the area and 100 acre for people previously living in the area.
 By ensuring the landowning masters had legal ownership of all land acquired, the indentured laborers after their indenture period had passed had little opportunity to procure their own land.
 This kept a large portion of the citizens of the Thirteen Colonies poor and led to tensions between the laborers and the landowners.